 Anastasia told the Commission that he believed his boss had put a hit out on him.
 This justification implies what he could not admit.
 Killing a Mafia boss without Commission approval was an act of war.
 He was allowed to succeed as boss of the Family, but the precedent would prove deadly.
 Anastasia was killed in 1957.

-Philip Mangano never married.
+never married (Note: He married and had a son.
+Thanks to Thom L. Jones for pointing this out.
+2/4/19.)
 He was buried with his mother.
 Vincent married Carolina Cusimano in Brooklyn in 1912, and they had four children.
 Vincent, Carolina, their daughter, Serafina, and her husband, share a grave marker that gives a date ten years after Philip’s murder, 1961, for Vincent’s death.
 His body was never found.